Basic electronics for beginners (Step by step guide 2024)

 The interesting facts about open circuits are:

 So if your circuit is working fine.
 Check for open circuits.
-If there are any points that are making any open circuits, fix them immediately.
+If any points are making any open circuits, fix them immediately.

 2. Short